 Animal-based proteins contain all of these essential amino acids, and Soy is the only plant protein that contains them all.

-Plant proteins are less digestible than animal and they can be made more easily digestible through processing and prep.
+Plant proteins are less digestible than animals and they can be made more easily digestible through processing and prep.

-Vegetarians and vegans can still meet their needs with different plant foods containing a variety of these essential amino acids.
+Vegetarians and vegans can still meet their needs with different plant foods containing various essential amino acids.

-Amino acid needs in healthy sedentary adults is the result of cell turnover.
+Amino acid needs in healthy sedentary adults are the result of cell turnover.

 The RDA for protein in men and women 19 years old is 0.80 grams of good quality protein per each kilo of body weight per day.

-Children, teenagers, and pregnant and lactating women have a need for higher dietary protein levels.
+Children, teenagers, and pregnant and lactating women need higher dietary protein levels.

-Protein needs are inversely related to the caloric needs, since we are able to synthesize some in a negative caloric intake.
+Protein needs are inversely related to caloric needs since we can synthesize some in a negative caloric intake.

-When calorie intake rises, the requirement of protein goes up.
+When calorie intake rises, the requirement for protein goes up.